INsig2/Memory-forenscis/README.md

     *   Located in C:\\Windows\\System32
 *   Install VCForPython27.msi
 *   Install Pdbparse python 2 script
-*   Once you have everyting installed properyl
+*   Once you have everyting installed properly
     *   Copy the ntoskrnl.exe from your target system, to the examination system and run the following command
     *   `symchk.py -e <path to ntoskrnl.exe file>`
-    *   `pdb_tpi_vtypes.py ntkrnlmp.pdb > <output file>.txt`
+    *   `pdb_tpi_vtypes.py ntkrnlmp.pdb > <output file>.py`

-The resulting .txt file is actually our volatility 2 profile!
+The resulting .py file is actually our volatility 2 profile!

 There are few more steps that wee need to do before we can use it

-*   Rename the dump.txt to the corresponding Windows version with suggested format:
+*   Rename the \*.py file to the corresponding Windows version with suggested format:
     *   win\<XX>\_x64\_\<XXXXXX>\_vtypes.py
         *   \<XX> 10, 11, 12?
         *   \<XXXXX> would be smart to make it specific minor Windows version e.g. 19044 or something similar - please see [https://en.wikipedia.org/wiki/List_of_Microsoft_Windows_versions](https://en.wikipedia.org/wiki/List_of_Microsoft_Windows_versions)